UO-Competitive-Programming-Club/DuckCrack/1.Arrays/README.md

 Check box indicate if a solution is availible
 ## Problem set
 ### Elements of Programming Interviews 2015
-- [x] 6.1.
-The Dutch National Flag Problem
-- [x] 6.2.
+- [X] 6.2.
 Increment An Arbitrary Precision Interger
 - [x] 6.3.
 Multiply Two Arbitrary Precision Intergers
 - [x] 6.4.
 Advancing Through an array
 - [x] 6.5.
 Delete Duplicates From a Sorted Array